Adjunct Professor; Nonresident Senior Fellow, Transatlantic Security Initiative, Scowcroft Center for Strategy and

 Dr. Wayne A. Schroeder teaches Defense Strategy, Planning and Budgeting, U.S. Bilateral Security Agreements, and International Organizations and Multilateral Diplomacy at The Institute of World Politics.
 He also teaches directed studies on defense and security-related topics at IWP and served on its 2019 Curriculum Review Committee.
 Dr. Schroeder is a Nonresident Senior Fellow, Transatlantic Security Initiative, with the Scowcroft Center for Strategy and Security at the Atlantic Council.
-He also teaches as an Adjunct Professor for the Naval War College’s Fleet Seminar Program (Washington, D.C.), and for Marymount University, where he has taught International Relations, Comparative Politics, and American Government at Marymount University.
-He has had a 41-year career in Washington, D.C. with service in government, industry, public policy, the military, and higher education.
+He also teaches as an Adjunct Professor for the Naval War College’s Fleet Seminar Program (Washington, D.C.), and for Marymount University, where he has taught International Relations, Comparative Politics, Politics of Western Europe, and American Government.
+He has had a 41-year career in Washington, DC with service in government, industry, public policy, the military, and higher education.

 Dr. Schroeder served as Deputy Under Secretary of Defense (Resource Planning/Management) in the Office of the Under Secretary of Defense (Comptroller) from 2001-2004, where he received the Office of the Secretary of Defense Medal for Exceptional Public Service.
 He was also a Professional Staff Member for the U.S. Senate Defense Appropriations Subcommittee (1981-86) under its chairman, the late Sen. Ted Stevens (R-AK), with responsibilities for oversight of DoD research and development programs.
 Earlier in his career, he served as a Senior Research Analyst with Logicon RDA, and he was on the Corporate Engineering and Washington Operations staff of Lockheed Martin.
 He served for more than ten years as a strategic intelligence officer in the U.S. Army Reserve, achieving the rank of Captain.